Etsy Inc. (ETSY) Stock Experiences Incredible Growth

 Is Insider Trading a Real Thing?

-SCOTT RYAN M., the Chief Marketing Officer at Etsy Inc. (ETSY) has sold 3,160 shares of firm on Apr 04 at a price of $111.06 against the total amount of $0.35 million.
-In another inside trade, SCOTT RYAN M., Chief Marketing Officer of Etsy Inc. (NASDAQ:ETSY) sold 6,146 shares of the firm on Apr 03 for a total worth of $0.66 million at a price of $107.44.
-An inside trade which took place on Mar 29, President & CEO of Etsy Inc. Silverman Josh sold 20,850 shares of firm against total price of $2.22 million at the cost of $106.38 per share.
+Silverman Josh, the President & CEO at Etsy Inc. (ETSY) has sold 20,850 shares of firm on Apr 12 at a price of $101.15 against the total amount of $2.11 million.
+In another inside trade, SCOTT RYAN M., Chief Marketing Officer of Etsy Inc. (NASDAQ:ETSY) sold 3,160 shares of the firm on Apr 04 for a total worth of $0.35 million at a price of $111.06.
+An inside trade which took place on Apr 03, Chief Marketing Officer of Etsy Inc. SCOTT RYAN M. sold 6,146 shares of firm against total price of $0.66 million at the cost of $107.44 per share.